-18 May What Are the Pros and Cons of Being a Sole Trader?
+What are the Pros and Cons of Being a Sole Trader

-Sole Proprietorship is the simplest and popular business structure.
+Sole Proprietorship is the simplest and most popular business structure.
 According to research in 2019, there were almost 3.5 million sole traders in the UK.
 The ease of setting up and multiple advantages are the intriguing points to make Sole trading popular in the UK.
 Freelancers mostly opt for this kind of business structure.
-If you are seeking a guide to set up a business plan, sole trader pros and cons could be an important read and help to build a success story for you.
-However, this important read about the advantages and disadvantages of operating as a sole trader will help to decide the best structure for you.
+If you are seeking a guide to setting up a business plan, sole trader pros and cons could be an important read and help to build a success story for you.
+However, this important read about the sole trader advantages and disadvantages will help to decide the best structure for you.

 Features of Sole Proprietorship:

 Being the natural person, but not the legal entity, a sole proprietorship is called to be a one-man business organization.
-The features belong to sole traders include the followings:
+The features belonging to sole traders include the following:

-- Oldest and most commonly used form of business structure is a sole trader.
+- The oldest and most commonly used form of business structure is a sole trader.

 - It has no different existence other than the owner.